ChisomIbezim/about-me/README.md

 _September 2023 – Present_
 -	Constructed and manages a portfolio of exchange traded funds that has gained 7% since November 3, 2023, which translates to a gain of over $3,000 for our client.
 -	Reduced time spent on analyzing financial data by 40% by automating the collection of financial data using Python.
+-	Singlehandedly designed the risk management framework for individual client porfolio.
 -	Creates and presents weekly reports to keep member of my team abreast of happenings in the global equities market.

 **Data Analytics Consultant (Remote) | Beyond The Peak, Canada**